Psychiatric hospital: Criticism

 Psychiatrist Thomas Szasz in Hungary has argued that psychiatric hospitals are like prisons unlike other kinds of hospitals, and that psychiatrists who coerce people (into treatment or involuntary commitment) function as judges and jailers, not physicians.
 Historian Michel Foucault is widely known for his comprehensive critique of the use and abuse of the mental hospital system in Madness and Civilization.
 He argued that Tuke and Pinel's asylum was a symbolic recreation of the condition of a child under a bourgeois family.
 It was a microcosm symbolizing the massive structures of bourgeois society and its values: relations of Family–Children (paternal authority), Fault–Punishment (immediate justice), Madness–Disorder (social and moral order).
+Within the limitations of psychiatric hospitals during this period, individuals were mainly admitted due to social nonconformity, vulnerabilities, and social control.
+Asylums aimed to manage those deemed socially disruptive or considered "inconvenient."
+This group primarily consisted of women, impoverished people, or those with language barriers.

 Erving Goffman coined the term "total institution" for mental hospitals and similar places which took over and confined a person's whole life.
 Goffman placed psychiatric hospitals in the same category as concentration camps, prisons, military organizations, orphanages, and monasteries.
 In his book Asylums Goffman describes how the institutionalisation process socialises people into the role of a good patient, someone "dull, harmless and inconspicuous"; in turn, it reinforces notions of chronicity in severe mental illness.
 The Rosenhan experiment of 1973 demonstrated the difficulty of distinguishing sane patients from insane patients.

+Rosenhan's research questions the reliability of psychiatric diagnosis by showing how unstable the concept of insanity can be.
+In his pseudopatient experiment, Rosenhan demonstrated that once someone is labeled with schizophrenia, staff interpret all their behaviors through that diagnostic perspective.
+This underscores how institutional settings and biases influence mental health definitions.
+Interestingly, Rosenhan's work revealed that real patients often recognized their own sanity more accurately than trained staff.
+This vulnerability in psychiatric authority raises the key issue of who holds the power to define sanity in institutional contexts and how this label affects the treatment individuals receive.